zacksiri/zacksiri/README.md

 I've solved many kind of problems.
 I'm usually a part of the beginning of a company.
 I'm used to building products and leading teams with very minimal resources.
 I'm great at taking things from MVP to scaling to hundreds of thousands of users.

-I've built APIs, front-ends, back-ends, platforms, infrastructures, worked a lot with databases writing complex queries that improve the lives of people that use my products.
+I've built APIs, front-ends, back-ends, platforms, infrastructures, worked a lot with databases writing complex queries, application performance tuning, all in the spirit of improving the lives of people that use my products.

 You can check out [my blog](https://www.zacksiri.com), to read more about my publications and thoughts.